markwilkie/HomeAutomation/SmartThings_Edge/Arduino/WeatherStation/readme.md

 - VS Code and OTA:  http://arduinoetcetera.blogspot.com/2019/12/visual-studio-code-for-arduino-ota.html

 ### Principles (of sort)
-- All calculation and conversions done on the ESP.
+- All calculations and conversions done on the ESP.
 Min/Max/Avg are done on the hub because there's more memory, and some capabilities already do this so it's more consistent.

 ### Basic Handshaking/Sync Flow

 First Boot
-1. ESP boots and has no way to contact the hub because the driver ports are unknown
+1. A bunch of initialization/setup is done (ULP, sensors, etc)
+1. Flash memory is queried to see if we already know the hub address and port numbers
-1. ESP then puts itself into "handshaking mode" where it waits for a /handshake GET from the each hub driver.
+1. If unkown, ESP then puts itself into "handshaking mode" where it waits for a /handshake GET from the each hub driver.
 1. The hub will notice that it hasn't hear from the ESP in the alotted time, and call /handshake
-1. Handshake will set the epoch, ip and port for each driver
+1. Handshake will set the epoch, ip and port for each hub driver  (wind, rain, weather, admin)
-1. Handshake mode will continue until each driver (weather, wind, rain, and admin) have checked in via /handshake
+1. Handshake mode will continue until each driver have checked in via /handshake
-1. Handshake mode is then exited and the ESP goes to deep sleep for the set amount of time (600 seconds?)
+1. Handshake mode is then exited and the ESP goes to deep sleep for the set amount of time (currently 600 seconds?)

 Each Wakeup  (like a new boot)
-1. ESP checks to see if this is boot from deep sleep or first boot
-1. Assuming it's a wake, ESP contacts hub with a GET call to /settings to retrieve the latest epoch and if it should go into wifi only mode
 1. Sensors are read
-1. Epoch (and wifi only flag) updated from hub using a GET message
+1. Epoch (and wifi only flag) updated from hub using a GET call to /settings to retrieve the latest epoch and if it should go into wifi only mode
-1. Assuming its time, messages are posted to the hub
+1. Sensor data is posted to the hub
 1. Note that the PMS sensor (air quality) only reads and post every hour because it's such a power hog

 When Hub Port Changes (this happens when driver is updated or hub is rebooted)